visier/connector-python/README.md

 * `VISIER_PASSWORD`: The password of that user
 * `VISIER_APIKEY`: The API key granted by Visier
 * `VISIER_VANITY`: The readable name of the customer organization
-* `VISIER_TENANT`: The technical name of the tenant for the customer.
+* `VISIER_TARGET_TENANT_ID`: The technical name of the tenant for the customer.
 This is only applicable in partner configurations.

 To illustrate this process, consider the following example approach suitable in a non-production environment: